Mandatory Electronic Invoicing in Malaysia

 The required storage period is 7 years.
 Storage abroad is allowed if the Director General of the Royal Malaysian Custom issues permission.

-In Malaysia, integrity and authenticity will be guaranteed thanks to invoice certificate with its serial number and QR codes.
+In Malaysia, integrity and authenticity can be verified thanks to invoice certificate with its serial number and QR codes.

 We have 20+ years of experience in carrying out various EDI, e-invoicing, and other document exchange projects around the world.
 In those years, we have successfully connected more than 130,000 entities from over 60 countries.